Jameis Winston Player Prop Bets for NFL Week 8 | New Orleans vs. Tampa Bay 10/31/2021

 - Note: Winston's stats vs. Buccaneers date back to 2016.

-- The 277.1 passing yards the Buccaneers allow per game makes them the NFL's 21st-ranked pass defense this season.
+- The 277.1 yards per game the Buccaneers are giving up through the air makes them the NFL's 21st-ranked pass defense.

-- The Buccaneers' defense is 22nd in the NFL, giving up 2.0 passing touchdowns per game.
+- At 2.0 passing TDs conceded per game, the Buccaneers defense is ranked 22nd in the NFL.

 Recent Performances

-- Winston put together a 222-yard performance against the Seahawks last week, completing 54.3% of his passes and throwing for one touchdown.
+- In last week's outing against the Seahawks, Winston threw for 222 yards while completing 54.3% of his passes, while throwing one touchdown.

-- Winston tacked on 40 yards on eight carries, averaging five yards per carry.
+- Winston added 40 yards on eight carries, averaging five yards per carry.

-- Winston has passed for 727 yards while completing 58% of his throws (51-of-88), with six touchdowns and one interception (242.3 yards per game) over his last three outings.
+- Over his last three games, Winston has recorded 727 passing yards (242.3 per game) while going 51-for-88 (58% completion percentage) and throwing six touchdowns and one interception.

 Winston's New Orleans Teammates